Holidaydrills/holidaydrills-algos-and-datastructures/README.md

 **Sort Algorithms**
 * The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is Ω(nLogn), i.e., they cannot do better than nLogn.

+**Graph traversals**
+* Depth first search (DFS)
+   * *Advantage*: Depth-first search on a binary tree generally requires less memory than breadth-first.
+   * *Advantage*: Depth-first search can be easily implemented with recursion.
+   * *Disadvantage*: A DFS doesn't necessarily find the shortest path to a node, while breadth-first search does.
+* Breadth first search (BFS)
+   * *Advantage*: A BFS will find the shortest path between the starting point and any other reachable node.
+   * *Disadvantage*: A BFS on a binary tree generally requires more memory than a DFS.

 ## Algorithms
 | Name           | Time Complexity | Space Complexity |